English Education (BA with Teaching Certification)

-Few degree programs offer more hands-on, relevant experience than English education.
+Few degree programs offer more hands-on, relevant experience than Columbia College's English Education Program.
 By the time you graduate, you will have accumulated more than 500 hours of classroom experience in area schools.

-In addition to preparing to teach, you will take a wide variety of courses, including African-American Literature, Young Adult Literature, Multicultural Literature, or Genre Studies, such as gothic literature or detective fiction.
+Students will have the option to take a wide variety of courses, including African-American Literature, Young Adult Literature, Multicultural Literature, or Genre Studies, such as gothic literature or detective fiction.

 Michelle Burgess, center, attended SILCS in 2011.